jschloer/use-multiselect/README.md

 ## Usage

 useMultiSelect manages the set of items that are currently selected.
 We try to be a little clever by only keeping track of the items that are different from the default selection state.
 The way this works is we keep track of whether the default state of items is selected or not selected, and then keep a list of the exceptions to the default state.
 This means it can be used to manage a large list of objects that aren't necessarily fully known.
-You could then, for instance, use select all on a lazy loaded list where not all items have been downloaded.
-Basic usage is shown below:
+You could then, for instance, use 'select all' on a lazy loaded list where not all items have been downloaded.
+You also can choose to use useMultiselect as a standalone hook, or as a hook attached to a Context provider.
+Using the context provider allows you to better separate the multi select responsiblity among components.
+Standalone usage is shown below:

 ```tsx
 import * as React from "react";